Culinary linguistics: Menus

-Food Reviews
+Food reviews

-Food reviews (see food critic) are written to provide feedback about foodservice in restaurants.
-For “eaters”, reading these reviews help them to decide the places to eat.
+Reviews are written by food critics to provide feedback about food service in restaurants.
+For "eaters", reading these reviews help them to decide the places to eat.
 For linguists, analysing the language such as metaphors and emotions, written in the reviews, increases their understanding about human psychology.

 Studies about the use of language in food reviews revealed patterns in the word choice for good and bad reviews.
-Good reviews reflect positive feedback about the customers’ experiences in restaurants while bad reviews show customers’ dissatisfaction about their experiences when they visit the restaurants.
+Good reviews reflect positive feedback about the customers' experiences in restaurants while bad reviews show customers' dissatisfaction about their experiences when they visit the restaurants.
 However, a comparison of studies conducted with different populations, revealed that these patterns varied across cultures.

 According to a study conducted by researchers at Stanford and Carnegie Mellon University, they discovered patterns in the word choices of American food reviewers, by analysing one million online restaurant reviews on Yelp.
-Their findings showed that people generally use positive emotional words such as “delicious” or “amazing” in good reviews while negative emotional words such as “horrible” or “gross” were found in bad reviews.
-Specifically, in bad reviews, a phenomenon ‘negative differentiation’ surfaced.
+Their findings showed that people generally use positive emotional words such as "delicious" or "amazing" in good reviews while negative emotional words such as "horrible" or "gross" were found in bad reviews.
+Specifically, in bad reviews, a phenomenon known as negative differentiation surfaced.
 Compared to good reviews that contained positive vague words, in bad reviews, food reviewers describe the taste, smell and appearance with greater precision and wider range of vocabulary.
-They also used words related to tragedy or trauma, on top of using collective pronouns such as “we” to emphasize their victimisation by the poor dining experiences.
+They also used words related to tragedy or trauma, on top of using collective pronouns such as "we" to emphasize their victimisation by the poor dining experiences.

 The study also showed the difference in metaphors used in good reviews to describe dining experiences in expensive and cheap restaurants.
-Reviews containing metaphors of sex and sensual pleasure, such as “seductively seared foie gras” were often used to describe foods served in expensive restaurants.
-On the other hand, metaphors of drugs or addiction such as “the wings are addicting” were used to describe the food in cheap restaurants.
+Reviews containing metaphors of sex and sensual pleasure, such as "seductively seared foie gras" were often used to describe foods served in expensive restaurants.
+On the other hand, metaphors of drugs or addiction such as "the wings are addicting" were used to describe the food in cheap restaurants.

 A similar study was conducted to study the food reviews in Turkey.
 Its findings revealed that Turkish food reviewers do not use sexual or drug metaphors in their reviews, possibly due to their culture.
-Generally, they used expressions related to “to faint” to express delight in all their reviews.
+Generally, they used expressions related to "to faint" to express delight in all their reviews.
 Unlike Americans, Turkish food reviewers do not differentiate between the price of the restaurants.
 Instead, they prioritise authentic and healthy Turkish foods.
 Hence, reviews containing these words are deemed to be good reviews.